 In the weekly schedule above, notice that meetings only occur for this salesperson on the Wednesday and Thursday.

 Combine travel time into a batch of one or two days a week.

 You can avoid so many hours of potentially wasted time.
-Instead of travelling to one meeting at a time (many of which might not convert) - try to plan meetings in the same region at the same time.
+Instead of traveling to one meeting at a time (many of which might not convert) - try to plan meetings in the same region at the same time.

-It’s good for some organisations to encourage meetings, and you may find more occur when there’s portioned time for it - if anything, you could use the saved time to test what impact more face to face time has on conversion.
+It’s good for some organizations to encourage meetings, and you may find more occur when there’s portioned time for it - if anything, you could use the saved time to test what impact more face to face time has on conversion.
 Or you can even get more emailing, cold calling or closing time back.